spacelift-io/user-documentation/docs/vendors/terraform/state-management.md

 ![](<../../assets/screenshots/Screen Shot 2022-02-15 at 1.31.29 PM.png>)

 ## Exporting Spacelift-managed Terraform state file

+!!! info

+    If you enable [external state access](external-state-access.md), you can export the stack's state from outside of Spacelift.

 If a Terraform stack's state is managed by Spacelift and you need to export it you can do so by running the following command in a [Task](../../concepts/run/task.md#performing-a-task):